m10x/m10x.github.io/content/posts/grocy-cves.md

   - English
 ---

-I used 4 hours of my free time (not counting the Responsible Disclosure and Blog Posts...) to "speed pentest" the three biggest and most popular (measured by Github stars) open-source recipe managers.
+I used 4 hours of my free time (not counting the Responsible Disclosure and Blog Posts...) to "speed pentest" the three biggest and most popular (measured by Github stars) open-source cooking recipe managers.

 This included [Grocy](https://github.com/grocy/grocy), which had >6900 stars at the time of testing.
 Here I found 3 vulnerabilities.
 The first one is an _Unrestricted File Upload_, through which it was possible to upload any files.
 This included HTML and SVG files to achieve _Stored XSS_.
 The second one is a _CSRF_ vulnerability, because the session token has no security flags set, as well as no CSRF countermeasure is implemented.
 The last one is "one" _Broken Access Control_ vulnerability: For most functions, only the link in the sidebar is disabled for unauthorized users, but a direct call to the URL or API endpoint allows access to data for which you have no permissions.